malinlarsson/courses/Metagenomics/1711/tutorial.md

 > Any particular feelings about the obtained assemblies?

 Some of the assemblies as you can see have decent mapping rate, however, the contigs composing them are not very good.
 Often, mostly if sequencing depth, things assemble well, but the lack of coverage breaks the assembly in many places.
-Also certain assemblers output also very small contigs which are often not useable for downstream analyses, but give an impression of high-mapping rates.
+Also certain assemblers output also very small contigs which are often not usable for downstream analyses, but give an impression of high-mapping rates.
 Hence, assemblies are often length filtered.
 I am sure there are plenty of tools to do that, we however provided a home made script again, it also cleans up the names of the contigs a bit.

 > Using the `fasta_filter.py` script